What is Kinesiology? My experience recovering from Chronic Fatigue Syndrome

 - Neuroenergetic Kinesiology

 - Progressive Kinesiology

 - Touch for Health Kinesiology

 - Wellness Kinesiology

-Don’t worry to keep it simple for you I would generally encourage you to seek out either an Applied kinesiologist, ‘Touch for Health’ Kinesiologist, Holistic Kinesiologist or Autonomic Response Testing Practitioner.
+Don’t worry to keep it simple I recommend either an Applied kinesiologist, ‘Touch for Health’ Kinesiologist, Holistic Kinesiologist or Autonomic Response Testing Practitioner.

 What the hell is Autonomic Response Testing?